Whiteriver, Arizona: Transportation

 Whiteriver Airport is a public use general aviation airport located one nautical mile (2 km) southwest of the central business district of Whiteriver.

 The White Mountain Apache Tribe operates the Fort Apache Connection Transit, which provides local bus service.

 Education

 Whiteriver is served by the Whiteriver Unified School District.

 Alchesay High School is the secondary school of Whiteriver.

 East Fork Lutheran School is a Christian grade school and high school of the Wisconsin Evangelical Lutheran Synod in Whiteriver.
+It has repeatedly disciplined and even expelled students who participate in Apache cultural traditions, considering them as Satanism or paganism.

 Climate

 Whiteriver has a Mediterranean climate (Köppen Csa/Csb) with summers featuring hot afternoons and mild mornings, and winters featuring comfortable afternoons and freezing mornings.
 Unlike most climates of its type, the summer drought only covers the first half of the hot season – monsoonal rains arrive in July and peak in August before falling off in September.
 During the dry early summer wildfires are however always a risk.
 The typical winter weather of mild days and freezing nights is sometimes interrupted by heavy rainfall or snowfall from Pacific storms, which bring an average of between 1.5 and 2 in of precipitation each month, and a mean of 16.5 in of snow – although the median annual snowfall is only 6.3 in.